ondrap/mapbox-filter/README.md

   * serving the real-time filtered tiles
   * after serving a tile saving the compressed tile back to the database (Openmaptiles database only is currently supported in this mode)
 - Publish tiles to S3 so that you don't need to run a webserver at all.
-As this can take a very long time, incremental and parallel upload is supported.
+As this can take a very long time, incremental, differential and parallel upload is supported.

 This library supports only a subset of the expression language (https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-types).
 It's because I don't need that and most of the language isn't going to be used in the filter expression anyway.
 If you need